 where the bow should exactly be and draw the arrow at exactly the same

-location and each and every shot.
+location with each and every shot.
 This translates to more accuracy and

 consistency in shooting.

-Under jaw anchor point is for more experienced and advanced archers hence
+Under jaw, the anchor point is for more experienced and advanced archers hence

 as a beginner, you need to focus on your anchor being at the corner of your